gdbecker/PersonalLearning/Udemy Courses/DatabricksSQL/01_Overview/Overview.md

 ### Overview of Databricks
 - [Databricks overview](https://www.databricks.com/spark/comparing-databricks-to-apache-spark)
+- Databricks SQL is the Data Analysis platform on Databricks
+- Databricks SQL s a Serverless Data Warehouse for SQL and BI applications at scale
+- Databricks SQL provides compute resources for queries, visualizations, and dashboards
+- Primary users of Databricks SQL are Data Analysts
+- Databricks was founded by the creators of Apache Spark
+- It's a unified analytics platform designed for data analysts, data engineering, data science, and machine learning workflows
+- Web platform for Apache Spark
+- Supports multiple programming languages
+- Available on Azure, AWS, and GCP
+  - First party service on Azure
+  - Covered by Microsoft's trust and compliance assurances and SLA
+- Databricks Lakehouse Platform
+  - Combines the best features of data lakes and data warehouses, providing organizations with a scalable and reliable solution for managing and analyzing large volumes of data
+  - Great for BI and reporting
+  - Provide ACID compliant transactions
+    - A: Atomicity = all transactions succeed or fail completely
+    - C: Consistency = ensures that a transaction brings the database from one consistent state to another
+    - I: Isolation = concurrent transactions do not interfere with each other
+    - D: Durability = committed changes are permanent
+  - Limitations of data warehouses
+    - Can only work with structured data
+    - Not suitable for big data, analytics, or ML
+  - Pros of lakehouses
+    - Can work with structured, unstructured, and semi-structured data
+    - Suitable for big data, analytics and ML
+    - Low cost alternative to data warehousing (pay per use model)
+  - Cons of lakehouses
+    - Not ACID compliant
+  - Delta Lake
+    - A Data Lakehouse is a Dake Lake that uses the Delta Lake format
+    - This provides ACID compliance, schema enforcement, time travel and data versioning to the Data Lake
+    - Delta Lake is optimized for data science, analytics and ML
+- Databricks Workspace
+  - Consists of three platforms
+  - Data Science and Engineering
+    - Combines data engineering and data science capabilities
+    - Data engineers and data scientists can collaborate on building data pipelines, performing data transformations, and develop data science models
+  - Machine Learning
+    - Provides a collaborative environment for building, training, and deploying machine learning models at scale
+  - Databricks SQL
+    - Allows users to query and analyze data in the data lakehouse using SQL queries
+    - Users can run interactive queries, perform data visualizations, and collaborate with others to perform data analysis tasks (focus of this course)
+- Benefits of the Databricks Lakehouse
+  - Data needs to exist only once
+  - Collaboration
+  - Open source (Delta Lake format is open-source)
+- Databricks architecture
+  - Control Plane
+    - Management and control layer of Databricks
+    - Managed in Databricks own cloud account
+      - Web application
+      - Cluster management
+      - Notebooks
+      - Scheduling
+  - Data Plane
+    - Runtime environment where data processing and data analytics tasks are performed
+    - Managed in your own cloud account
+      - Data storage
+      - Spark clusters

+### Intro to Big Data
+- Apache Spark is used to process and analyze big data
+- Big Data = massive amount of data available to organizations that, because of its volume and complexity, is not easily managed or analyzed by many business intelligence tools
+- According to an IDC (International Data Corporation) report, the global datasphere is expected to reach 175 zettabytes by 2025
+  - 1 zettabyte = 1 trillion gigabytes
+- 5 V's of big data
+  - Volume = the amount of data generated and collected
+  - Velocity = the speed at which data is generated and processed
+  - Variety = diverse types and formats of data
+  - Veracity = reliability, accuracy, and trustworthiness of data
+  - Value = business value that can be derived from big data
+- On-premises data warehouse
+  - Vertical scaling requires downtime
+  - Hardware limitations on a single machine
+- Hadoop aimed to provide a distributed file system to handle large datasets (HDFS = Hadoop Distributed File System)
+  - Storage of large amounts of data across a cluster of machines in a fault-tolerant manner
+  - It breaks data into blocks and replicates them across different nodes, ensuring high availability and data reliability
+- Hadoop MapReduce
+  - Parallel processing of large datasets
+- Hadoop pros
+  - Distributed storage and processing
+  - Scalability
+  - Fault tolerance
+  - Can work with wide range of tools and technologies
+  - Can work with structured, semi-structured, and unstructured datasets
+- Hadoop cons
+  - High disk I/O
+  - Complexity: not user-friendly to code in
+- Apache Spark pros
+  - In-memory processing
+  - Up to 100x faster than Hadoop MapReduce
+  - Ease of use
+  - User friendly
+  - APIs in multiple languages
+  - Modularity
+  - Extensibility
+  - Focusses on processing
+  - Can read data from many different sources

+### Apache Spark Ecosystem
+- Resilient Distributed Dataset (RDD)
+  - Fundamental data abstraction in Spark
+  - A collection of elements partitioned across the nodes of the cluster that can be operated on in parallel
+  - They are immutable (read-only) collections of objects of varying type
+- DataFrames
+  - Distributed collection of data organized into named columns
+  - It is conceptually equal to a table in a relational database

 ### Azure Sign-Up and Overview
 - [Azure sign-up](https://azure.microsoft.com/en-us/)
 - [Azure portal overview](https://learn.microsoft.com/en-us/azure/azure-portal/azure-portal-overview)
+- Make sure you have at least one Subscription (could be the free trial you have)
+- Make a resource group for this course's Databricks resources
+  - Databricks SQL
+  - Storage Account (named: dlsunitycatalog001)
+- Cost management and billing
+  - You can set limits to make sure you don't go over a certain amount
+  - Do this by adding a budget; connect it to your Subscription and fill in the budget details
+- When using an Azure account connected to a generic email (like gmail)
+  - Microsoft Entra
+  - Manage > Users
+  - User principal name; use this to login into your Azure account instead (keep this secure)
+  - Make sure this user is a Global Administrator (add this assignment if not already added in IAM)
+  - May need to click "forgot password" when trying to sign-in and then get a code to your generic email address to change the password
+  - Then connect this "EXT" user email to the Microsoft Authenticator app when prompted

+### Setting up Databricks in Azure
+- Make a resource group: rg-dbw-dev-ea-001
+  - rg = resource group
+  - dbw = databricks workspace
+  - dev = developing
+  - ea = east america
+- Then create a Databricks Workspace within this resource group
+  - Naming: dbw-sql-dev-ea
+  - Pricing tier: premium
+  - Networking: both checked as "No"
+  - Then deploy
+- Launch the workspace you made

 ### Databricks in Azure
 - [Databricks premium workspace](https://learn.microsoft.com/en-us/azure/databricks/resources/supported-regions)
 - [Unity Catalog overview](https://learn.microsoft.com/en-us/azure/databricks/admin/#--required-azure-admin-permissions)
+  - Unity Catalog = unified governance solution for data and AI assets on the Lakehouse
+  - Providing centralized access control, auditing, lineage, and data discovery capabilities across Azure Databricks workspaces
+  - Metastore = top-level container for metadata.
+Represents the metadata, such as the information about the objects being managed by the metastore as well as the access control lists that govern access to those assets
+  - Catalog = first layer of the object hierarchy, used to organize your data assets
+  - Schema = also known as databases, schemas are the second layer of the object hierarchy and contain tables and views
+  - Key benefits
+    - Single place to administer data access policies that apply across all workspaces
+    - Grant permissions using ANSI SQL
+    - Captures audit logs
+    - Captures data lineage
+    - Tag, document and search for data assets
+  - 4 key functional areas of data governance
+    - Data access control
+    - Data access audit
+    - Data lineage
+    - Data discovery
+  - Requirements
+    - Premium Databricks Workspace
+    - Workspace and Metastore should be in the same region
+    - Premium Blob Storage Account as root container
 - [Enabling Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/get-started)
+  - Create an Azure Data Lake Storage Gen2 account in the same resource group as your Databricks SQL
 - [Azure Data Lake Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction)
+  - A data lake is a single, centralized repository where you can store all your data, both structured and unstructured.
+  - Azure Data Lake Storage is a cloud-based, enterprise data lake solution.
+It's engineered to store massive amounts of data in any format, and to facilitate big data analytical workloads.
 - [Global Administrator pre-Requisite check](https://learn.microsoft.com/en-us/azure/databricks/admin/#--establish-your-first-account-admin)
 - [Pricing calculator for SQL warehouse](https://azure.microsoft.com/en-gb/pricing/calculator/)
+- A SQL Warehouse is a compute resource that lets you run SQL commands on data objects within Databricks SQL
+- They were previously referred to as a SQL Endpoint
+- SQL Warehouse is optimized for SQL and aims to reduce admin and governance
+- Workspace Admins or users with cluster creation privileges can create SQL Warehouses